4-year B.E. in Electronics & Communication Engineering

-The 4-year B. E. Electronics & Communication Engineering program is offered at Chitkara Institute of Engineering & Technology, Punjab.
+The 4-year B. E. Electronics & Communication Engineering program is offered at Chitkara University Institute of Engineering & Technology (Punjab).

 Electronic Engineering drives our world of new technologies.
 Devices designed by Electronic Engineers feature in all aspects of modern life, including computers, mobile phones, robotics, the internet, digital television, satellites, aerospace, medical scanners, security systems and sustainable energy.
 Engineering degrees are a fascinating and challenging choice, with well-qualified graduates being in high demand in global industries.

-All courses begin by providing students with an understanding of the basic principles of electronic engineering, whilst developing their skills in maths and computing.
+All courses begin by providing students with an understanding of the basic principles of electronic engineering while developing their skills in maths and computing.
 Modules then combine these fundamental elements into systems that meet the needs of particular applications.

 Year 1 & 2 provides students with a thorough introduction to Electronics, covering the key areas of circuits and operational amplifiers.
 Covers basic circuit analysis skills, operational amplifiers from a theoretical and practical basis, and the associated mathematical concepts and tools.